Koji Uehara: Baltimore Orioles

 On January 13, 2009, Uehara signed a two-year, $10 million deal with the Baltimore Orioles.
 He started the 2009 season as the number two starter behind Jeremy Guthrie.
 Uehara made his big league debut on April 8 against the New York Yankees.
 Uehara earned the win, going five innings and allowing one run.
 His second outing resulted in a win against the Texas Rangers.

 On September 10, 2009, it was announced that Uehara would be out for the remainder of the season.
-He would finish his injury-plagued 2009 campaign with a 2-4 record, 4.05 ERA, and 48 strikeouts in 66 2/3 innings in 12 starts.
+He would finish his injury-plagued 2009 campaign with a 2–4 record, 4.05 ERA, and 48 strikeouts in 66 2/3 innings in 12 starts.
 He started the 2010 season as a setup reliever in the bullpen and finished the season 1–2 with a 2.86 ERA, 55 strikeouts in 44 innings, and 13 saves.

 In the first half of the 2011 season, he was 1–1 with a 1.72 ERA and 62 strikeouts in 47 innings pitched.

 Texas Rangers

 On July 30, 2011, Uehara was traded to the Texas Rangers for Chris Davis and Tommy Hunter.
 The move reunited him with his old high school teammate Yoshinori Tateyama.
 After starting the season with superb numbers for the Orioles, his second half, with the Rangers, would prove to be a rough one.
-He was 1-2 with a 4.00 ERA after the trade.
+He was 1–2 with a 4.00 ERA after the trade.
 Matters would get worse in the postseason when he gave up three home runs in 1 1/3 innings to compile a 33.75 ERA before being left off the roster for the World Series due to his ineffectiveness.
-He would finish 2011 with a 2-3 record, 2.35 ERA, and 85 strikeouts in 65 innings after pitching for the two different teams.
+He would finish 2011 with a 2–3 record, 2.35 ERA, and 85 strikeouts in 65 innings after pitching for the two different teams.

 In 2012, Uehara remained with the Rangers via a vesting option.
 He would rebound with a successful campaign by keeping his ERA down to 1.75.
 However, he was limited to 36 innings in 37 games after spending some time on the disabled list with a strained lateral muscle.
+He became a free agent following the season.